WonderLawrence/nimo-markdown-cv/index.md

 Several public lessons about CPython runtime framework with a lot of praise.<br>

 _3v3 MOBA Intern Game Project_<br>
 Served as the main engineer in this intern game project, helped the team to complete the server framework.
 Designed a framework for running behavior tree and implemented A* algorithm for monster AI in the game.
-Completed the design of server and client rpc framework and the encryption and decryption algorithm of message packets.
+Completed the design of server and client rpc framework and the encryption algorithm of message packets.
 As a result, we achieved the 4th rank position among more than twenty teams.<br>

 ### **Freewheel** `Jun 2017 - Aug 2017`